 Spring in central North Carolina leaves no doubt why the dogwood is our state flower.
 The temperature and climate create a hospitable home for flora and fauna, as well as for the land’s famed golden-leafed tobacco.
-The sheer number of sumptuous gardens is a testament to this region’s generous fertility.
+The sheer number of sumptuous gardens is a testament to this region’s wide array of soils.

 Many of our state’s signature gardens, regional treasures and smaller gardens of note are free for visitors.
 Others double as historic sites offering extended places to explore.

 1 Daniel Stowe Botanical Garden

 Located a short drive west of Charlotte, Daniel Stowe Botanical Garden features 110 acres of themed gardens – including Lost Hollow Children's Garden – a dozen sparkling fountains, and a grassy outdoor amphitheater for concerts and other events.